Correctional and Detention Facilities.

 Correctional and detention facilities are used to detain persons for a variety of purposes, including pretrial detention and sentencing.
 Pretrial detention and sentences of up to one year are carried out by locally and publicly operated jail facilities.
 Sentences of over one year are served in state prison facilities operated and managed by the Department of Corrections (DOC).
 Juvenile sentences of 30 days or less are served in locally operated juvenile detention facilities, and longer sentences are served in Juvenile Rehabilitation facilities operated and managed by the Department of Children, Youth, and Families.

 "Detention facility" means any facility in which persons are incarcerated or otherwise involuntarily confined for purposes including prior to trial or sentencing, fulfilling the terms of a sentence imposed by a court, or for other judicial or administrative processes or proceedings.
-"Private detention facility" means a detention facility that is operated by a private, nongovernmental, for-profit entity and operating pursuant to a contract or agreement with a federal, state, or local governmental entity.
+"Private detention facility" means a detention facility that is operated by a private, nongovernmental for-profit entity and operating pursuant to a contract or agreement with a federal, state, or local governmental entity.

 Prohibition on Private Detention Facilities.

-Until 2021 private businesses had the ability to contract with federal, state, and local governments to provide detention services or ancillary services inside detention facilities.
+Until 2021 private businesses had the ability to contract with federal, state, and local governments to provide detention services or ancillary services provided inside detention facilities.
 In 2021 the state enacted legislation prohibiting any person, business, state, or local government entity from operating a private detention facility, or utilizing a contract with a private detention facility.
-A private detention facility operating pursuant to a valid contract with a governmental entity that was in effect prior to January 1, 2021, may remain in operation for the duration of that contract.
+A private detention facility that is operating pursuant to a valid contract with a governmental entity that was in effect prior to January 1, 2021, may remain in operation for the duration of that contract.
 The facility may not extend or modify an existing contract.
 No new private detention facilities are permitted within the state, and no state or local governmental entity may enter into a contract with a private detention facility outside the state.

 The DOC may transfer prisoners to an out-of-state private correctional entity meeting certain requirements.
 The federal government may enter into contracts for detention services, which may include detaining persons pursuant to immigration-related proceedings.